WebSDK Usage

 User

-The calls to some of the methods in this namespace can not be cached and you need to make sure the SDK has been loaded before you call them to avoid any errors, we advise you to add an event listener as described here.
+The calls to some of the methods in this namespace cannot be cached, and you need to make sure the SDK has loaded before you call them to avoid any errors, so we advise that you add an event listener as described here.

 getId

-This method allows you to get a specific ids belonging to the current user or visitor.
-It expects as a parameter the name of the type of id that you want to read.
-The supported id types are uid2 and wknd
+This method allows you to get specific ids belonging to the current user or visitor.
+The expected parameter is the name of the type of id that you want to read.
+The supported id types are uid2 and wknd.

-Reach out to your Wunderkind representative to learn more on how to enable user ids in the Web SDK.
+Reach out to your Wunderkind representative to learn more about how to enable user ids in the Web SDK.

 uid2